List

 Zip a list elements with their index.
 [5 6 7 8] will give [[0 5] [1 6] [2 7] [3 8]]

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameter

-: the list to iterate over
+_L: the list to iterate over

 Example